Tbirney/dijkstra_project/ReadME.txt

 must be within the bounds of the board as well as not point to an obstacle or padded cell.

 If all paramters are valid, then the program will create the board, search through it, and animate the search pattern as well as the shorest path from start to goal.
+The animation file will be called "search.avi"

 Black is unexplored
 White is explored